Holidays

 Hotel

-Full of excitement after your brief taste of Japanese culture so far, today you can look forward to taking a more in depth insight into Tokyo and its many sights.
-Over a quarter of all Japanese live in Tokyo and its suburbs, some 12 million inhabitants, making it one of the biggest cities in the world.
-It will come as no surprise that this intense population has given rise to skyscrapers and an impressive public transport network, unrivalled anywhere in the world for its efficiency, cleanliness and coverage.
-You will navigate this fantastic network to visit the city's many major sights, from the Senso-ji Temple in the old downtown area of Asakusa, the fashion hub of Shibuya, with its famous five-way pedestrian crossing, or the surprisingly peaceful parks throughout the city.
-If you would prefer to have a guide to help you get to grips with the unique Japanese culture and history it is possible to add a private guide to your day.
-We are able to offer you three different guided tours to choose from depending on your interests (please see Optional Activities under Essential Information, or speak with one of our sales team).
-If you have arranged a private guide they will leave you at 5pm allowing you to further explore the city on your own and enjoy dinner in one of the many restaurants.
-We also recommend taking a visit to Tokyo Skytree if you haven't already for great views over the city.
-The view is especially good if you attend for sunset.
+Full of excitement after your brief taste of Japanese culture so far, today you can look forward to a more in-depth experience of Tokyo and its many sights.
+Some 37 million inhabitants - over a quarter of Japan's population - live in Tokyo and its suburbs, making this one of the most populous cities in the world.
+It will come as no surprise that such a dense population has resulted in a proliferation of skyscrapers and a public transport network that is unrivalled world-wide for its efficiency, cleanliness, and coverage.
+You will navigate this impressive network to visit the city's many major sights, from the Senso-ji Temple in the old downtown area of Asakusa, the fashion hub of Shibuya with its famous five-way pedestrian crossing, or the surprisingly peaceful parks found throughout the city.
+If you would prefer to have a guide to help you get to grips with the unique Japanese culture and history in Tokyo, it is possible to add a private guide to your day.
+We are able to offer you three different guided tours from which to choose according to your interests (please see Optional Activities under Essential Information, or speak with one of our Sales Team for details).
+If you have arranged a private guide, they will leave you at 5pm allowing you to explore more of the city on your own and to enjoy dinner in one of the many restaurants.
+We also recommend making a visit to Tokyo Skytree, if you haven't already, for great views over the city - the view is especially good if you are there at sunset.

 Accommodation